build-on-aws/content/posts/become-cli-ninja-on-mac/02-remotely-connect-a-mac-instance.md

 The first area of improvement is the networking.
 SSH requires your instance to live in a public subnet of your VPC, to have a public IP address and to have a Security Group rule allowing inbound TCP traffic on port 22.
 As EC2 Mac instances are mostly used for development use cases, such as continuous integration and continuous deployment pipelines, all these network constraints do not make sense.
 Most of you would like to keep these build, test, and deploy instances in private subnets, without public IP addresses attached to it, and without Security Group rules allowing inbound traffic.

-The second are of improvement is in terms of access control.
+The second area of improvement is in terms of access control.
 SSH authenticates users with a keypair.
 You have the private part of the keypair on your laptop and the public part is injected on macOS file system as part as the[ EC2 macOS Init process](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-mac-instances.html#ec2-macos-init) (if you are curious, macOS Init fetches the public key from the instance meta-data service at [this address](http://169.254.169.254/latest/meta-data/public-keys/0/openssh-key/)).
 Good security practices mandate to securely store private keys and rotate keypair on a regular basis.
-How do you that at scale on a fleet of EC2 instances?
+How do you do that at scale on a fleet of EC2 instances?

 To improve your security and management posture, there is another option to connect to your EC2 Mac instance: [AWS Systems Manager Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager.html) (SSM).
 AWS SSM is a versatile service that is able to initiate a shell connection to your instance, with the help of an agent running on the host macOS.
-The agent comes pre-installed on AMI provided by AWS.
+The agent comes pre-installed on AMIs provided by AWS.

 There are two advantages of connecting through SSM over SSH.
 First, there is no inbound network connection from your network.
 The SSM agent polls the SSM service, and the service takes care of forwarding informations, such as keystrokes, to the instance.
 This means the EC2 Mac instance might have just a private IP address, sits in a private VPC, and no Security Group is required.
 Secondly, there is no need to use SSH keypairs to manage user authentication.
 You manage connection permissions from IAM, granting AWS users or roles permission to connect or not to your instance.

-To work, the agent running on the instance must have permissions to call SSM APIs.
+To be functional, the agent running on the instance must have permissions to call SSM APIs.
 To grant permissions, you create an IAM Role, add permissions to the role, and attach the role to the EC2 instance.
 You can do so in the [IAM Console](https://us-east-1.console.aws.amazon.com/iamv2/home) or using the CLI.

 In this blog, I show you the steps using the CLI.
 One of the CLI command requires the instance Id of your EC2 Mac instance.
 It searches the instance based on it's name.
 I assume my instance is named "macOS Monterey".
 Please adapt it to your configuration.